Skip to main content

 Restricted to male pheasants only.

-Youth Pheasant Season: Legally licensed residents and nonresidents ages 15 and younger may hunt pheasants statewide on September 30 and October 1.
+Youth Pheasant Season: Legally licensed residents and nonresidents ages 15 and younger may hunt pheasants statewide from October 5-6.
 An adult of at least 18 years of age must accompany the youth pheasant hunter in the field.
 This adult may not carry a firearm and may not hunt any species of wildlife.
-Daily limit and hunting hours are the same as the regular season.
+Daily limit and hunting hours are the same as the regular season

 General Upland Game Regulations